 Heather Durham is an essayist, nature writer, and naturalist with roots in New England and a home in the Pacific Northwest.
 She holds a Master of Science in Environmental Biology from Antioch New England University and a Master of Fine Arts from the Northwest Institute of Literary Arts.

-Heather lives in a sylvan river valley in the foothills of the Washington Cascades where she serves as an administrator at the Wilderness Awareness School and Assistant Editor for prose at Shark Reef Literary Magazine.
+Heather lives in a sylvan river valley in the foothills of the Washington Cascades where she serves as an administrator for Wilderness Awareness School.
 The rest of the time you are likely to find her wandering the wilds toting binoculars and journal, or home at her writing desk staring out the window talking to the deer, the jays, and the occasional coyote.

 Completed Manuscript: Outside This Skin, a Memoir in Essays

-This personal essay collection in progress delves deeper into some of the same themes introduced in Outside This Skin, while focusing less on a personal journey and more on bigger questions regarding human consciousness, human as animal, and ecopsychology, all explored within a variety of lyric and traditional narratives.
+This second personal essay collection delves deeper into some of the same themes introduced in Outside This Skin, while focusing less on a personal journey and more on bigger questions regarding human consciousness, human as animal, and ecopsychology, all explored within a variety of lyric and traditional narratives.